Personal Health Budgets

 The process for obtaining a Personal Health Budget

-Surrey Continuing Healthcare follows the 6-step model for Personal Health Budgets which are as follows:
+Surrey All Age Continuing Care follows the NHS England 6-step model for PHBs which are as follows:

 1. Making contact and getting clear information